Tronador (rocket)

 Tronador (Spanish for Thunderer) is a series of Argentine rockets, including the Tronador I and Tronador II vehicles, to develop a liquid-propellant rocket expendable launch system called ISCUL (Inyector Satelital de Cargas Utiles Ligeras, Light-Payload Satellite Launcher).

 The Tronador I is an unguided liquid-fueled rocket used for sub-orbital test flights.
 Its development led to the larger VEx test rocket, testing technologies needed for the Tronador II, which has a guidance system and would be capable of reaching low Earth orbit.
 Development of the satellite launch vehicle has cost more than 600 million dollars over several years.

 Tronador I

 The Tronador I is an unguided liquid-fueled rocket used for sub-orbital test flights.

 Tronador I (T1)

-The Tronador I (T1) vehicle was flown successfully on June 6, 2007 from Puerto Belgrano Naval Base near Bahía Blanca, in the south east of the Buenos Aires Province.
+The Tronador I (T1) vehicle was flown successfully on June 6, 2007 from Puerto Belgrano Naval Base near Bahía Blanca, in the southeast of the Buenos Aires Province.
 This was the first flight of a technology demonstrator vehicle for the program.